 Responsiveness is the ability of the tablet to detect lines, how fast it detects them and makes them appear on the screen.
 Typically, it is instant, but some factors come to play here too.

 Responsiveness greatly depends on the drivers of your tablet and the processing power of your computer and its specifications.
-Before you buy a tablet, read the reviews and research about its responsiveness.
-Additionally, take a look at the software that has been included or installed.

 This will ensure you don’t have problems in the future with the tablet being unresponsive and performance lags.